tzlaine/allocators_harmful/P1986_allocators_considered_harmful.md

 # Allocators Have Numerous Technical Issues

-TODO: Jonathan Wakeley to fill this in with his recent experience implementing all the allocator machinery for libstdc++
+TODO: Jonathan Wakely to fill this in with his recent experience implementing all the allocator machinery for libstdc++

 # Allocators Are a Poor Abstraction